awsdocs/amazon-transcribe-developer-guide/doc_source/API_streaming_StartStreamTranscription.md

 ## Request Body<a name="API_streaming_StartStreamTranscription_RequestBody"></a>

 The request accepts the following data as a binary stream\.
-For more information, see [Amazon Transcribe Streaming Format](streaming-format.md)\.
+For more information, see [Using Amazon Transcribe Streaming With HTTP/2](how-streaming.md)\.

  ** [AudioStream](#API_streaming_StartStreamTranscription_RequestSyntax) **   <a name="transcribe-streaming_StartStreamTranscription-request-AudioStream"></a>
 PCM\-encoded stream of audio blobs\.
-The audio stream is encoded as an HTTP2 data frame\.
-For details of the encoding, see [Amazon Transcribe Streaming Format](streaming-format.md)\.
+The audio stream is encoded as an HTTP/2 data frame\.
+For details of the encoding, see [Event Stream Encoding](event-stream.md)\.
 Type: [AudioStream](API_streaming_AudioStream.md) object
 Required: Yes

 ## Response Syntax<a name="API_streaming_StartStreamTranscription_ResponseSyntax"></a>

+The response from Amazon Transcribe contains two parts: HTTP/2 headers with metadata about the response and binary data containing the response\.
+The binary data is encoded using event stream encoding\.
+Once the binary data is decoded, the content is a JSON object containing the results of the transcription\.
+For more information, see [Using Amazon Transcribe Streaming With HTTP/2](how-streaming.md)\.

 ```
 HTTP/2 200